-ARNOLD ASSOCIATES, landscape architects and site planners established in Princeton & Trenton, NJ in 1971 by Henry Arnold (emeritus), has executed over 700 commissions.
-The Firm's work covers many various site conditions and client needs in the United States and abroad.
-Our disciplines cover a range including site layout, irrigation, drainage design, and vehicular and pedestrian circulation, grading and planting design.
+ARNOLD ASSOCIATES, landscape architects and site planners established in Princeton & Trenton, NJ in 1971 by Henry Arnold (emeritus), has executed over 900 commissions.
+The Firm's work covers a wide range of site conditions and client needs in the United States and abroad.
+Our disciplines cover a range of services, including site layout, irrigation, drainage design, vehicular and pedestrian circulation, grading, and planting design.
 The Firm specializes in urban tree planting techniques for sustainable urban street trees.
-These disciplines have been applied in the context of urban spaces, parks, commercial, mixed use developments, residential, retail institutional and civic projects.
+These disciplines have been applied in the context of urban spaces, parks, commercial, mixed-use developments, residential, retail, institutional, and civic projects.

-The office is a partnership organized to allow involvement of the Principal from the conceptual design to project completion.
-The policy of maintaining a highly trained in-house staff and associating with the best specialist consultants has proven an effective way to secure both economy of operation and excellence of design.
+The office is a partnership organized to allow the Principal's involvement from conceptual design through project completion.
+The policy of maintaining highly trained in-house staff and associating with the best specialist consultants has proven an effective way to secure both operational efficiency and design excellence.

 About Us